writechoiceorg/rocketlawyer/pages/ux-component-events.md

 - Add scoping of tokens to the interview itself for Rocket Lawyer's access, speeding up page load times.
 - Add the ability for partners to modify the config via attributes.
 - Document that the component will not submit events to Rocket Lawyer servers to track activity.

-## Recent Changes

-This section outlines the latest updates and modifications to the RocketDoc V2 platform.

-- The `pageNumber` parameter inside events has been renamed to `pageId` to maintain consistency across the RocketDoc V2 platform.
-- The `rocketdocumenterror` event has been deprecated in favor of `interview-error` to better describe the nature of errors.